bitcoin-dev-tools/benchcoin-testing/README.md

 This seed peer is another Hetzner VPS in the same region, and its configuration can be found here: [nix-seed-node](https://github.com/bitcoin-dev-tools/nix-seed-node)

 ## Contributing

+### Benchmark an existing bitcoin/bitcoin PR

+This requires `just` be installed.
+If you don't have `just` installed you can run the commands in the [justfile](justfile) manually.

+1. Fork this repository (or bitcoin/bitcoin and add this as a remote)
+2. Create a new branch from benchcoin/master
+3. Run: `just pick-pr <number>` to cherry-pick commits from the PR
+4. Push the branch
+5. Open a pull request **against this repo.
+NOT bitcoin/bitcoin**

+### Benchmark standalone/new changes

 1. Fork this repository (or bitcoin/bitcoin and add this as a remote)
 2. Make your changes to Bitcoin Core